 Gluten-Free Restaurants You Have to Try in Alaska

-You probably think gluten-free Alaska won’t be that exciting.
-Alaska has a fantastic selection of gluten-free restaurants.
 I was worried before we left and ensured I had a kitchen in every place we were staying.
 I did not need to be that worried!
-Some of my favorite gluten-free restaurant options are in Alaska!

 Just remember, my celiac isn’t your celiac or gluten-free journey (or anyone else’s).
 Some of the things I’m comfortable with, you may not be, and you may have a different experience with the restaurants than I did.
 I hope you do because I had a great experience!
 But, you do you, no judgment and no pressure.
 I hope to shed some insight to make your planning easier.